Blocked Emotions = Blocked Creativity

 Many of us hold layers of emotional pain that we can have not consciously met yet.
 There is no shame in this.
 It is our human condition.

 Some of us, sensitive in our souls and empathic towards others, can recall no obvious trauma when we were children to pinpoint why we suffer so much.
 Yet, mysteriously as adults, we feel unnameable angst, depression, grief, fear and anger as we navigate through daily life.

-Unprocessed emotions arise frequently in day to day life to be accepted, loved and embraced but often we ignore the signals.
+Unprocessed emotions arise frequently in day to day life to be accepted, loved and embraced, but it is easy to ignore the signals.
 Any time you catch yourself holding your breath, for example, you are repressing an emotion.
-Every time you feel any sort of tightness in your body, you are clamping down around something that needs to be healed.
+Every time you feel any sort of tightness in your body, you are clamping down an emotion that could be felt and moved through.

-As adults, we cannot expect that others will love us in ways that we do not love ourselves.
-Turning toward our difficult feelings with love and curiosity creates a free and powerful life.
-To invite up repressed emotions to be loved frees up new energy and provides the portal into a creative intelligence that we may not have accessed since childhood.
+As an adult, you cannot expect that others will love you in ways that you do not love yourself.
+Turning toward your difficult feelings with love and curiosity creates a freely creative life.
+To invite up repressed emotions to be loved frees up new energy and provides the portal into a creative intelligence that you may not have accessed since childhood.